programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 * Maximum size of 500 is implemented by `"target_size": "500x500",`.
 * `500px` is the name of the variant.
 Names that only contain numbers are NOT VALID.
 Make sure to also include letters.
+* There may be multiple variants with the same target_size.
+Just make sure to give them unique names.
 * `__all` is an existing paragraph.
 You may put your new variant into it, as in this example.
 Then your new variant is produced for assets no matter whether the format of the original file is png, jpg, tiff, etc..
 If you put a new variant under `jpg:` instead of `__all` then the new variant will only be created for assets which are of type jpg in their original ( = imported) file.
 * Putting your new variant into the `image` clause, as in this example, defines that this variant is only to be produced for assets which are images in their original file.
 You could instead use the clauses `video`, `office`, etc. or the clause `__all` with the same indentation as `image`, to produce for all classes.
 * `"target_size_minimum": "251x251",` defines that this preview is NOT to be generated for assets which are smaller than 251 pixels in both dimensions.